Introduction to Laravel Response JSON

 return Response::view('hello')->header('Content-Type', $type);

-Explanation: In this response type, the user wishes to return a view as the response content.
+Explanation: The user wishes to return a view as the response content in this response type.
 As suggested before, one can also attach cookies to the response method.
-We also do know that cookies are encrypted and signed to prevent them from getting manipulated by the user.

 Example #7